Why the LASIK Industry Trolls Refs & Umpires

 Final Thoughts

-If you’re thinking about vision correction, don’t let a viral tweet or halftime ad be your guiding light.
+If you’re thinking about vision correction, don’t let a viral tweet or halftime ad that’s been devised in a board room influence you.
 There are better ways to see clearly – and better reasons to trust your eyes to someone.

 Next